CZ-NIC/pyoidc/doc/examples/rp.rst

 At this point in time let us assume that you will instantiate an OIDC RP.

 ..
-Note::Oh, by the way I will probably alternate between talking about the RP
+Note:: Oh, by the way I will probably alternate between talking about the RP
     and the client, don't get caught up on that, they are the same thing.

 As stated above, depending on the OP and the return_type you